Gaddang people: American occupation

 The Philippines became a United States possession with the Treaty of Paris which ended the Spanish–American War in 1898.
+Under that agreement, the US purchased the islands from Spain for $20 million (more than $770 million in 2025).
+This act set off debate between Americans who saw economic and military advantages of the acquisition and those who forecast insurmountable costs of a protectorate, labor-unions opposing competition, as well as those who felt it violated American ideals of liberty.
+In addition, arguments that would today be considered demeaning and racist were deployed to support almost all of the various positions.

-The First Philippine Republic (primarily Manila-based illustrados and the principales who supported them) objected to the American claim to dispose of Philippine land-holdings throughout the islands, which voided grants made to Spain and the church by indigenes, but also eliminated communal ancestral holdings.
+The First Philippine Republic (primarily Manila-based illustrados and the principales who supported them) objected to American claims to dispose of Philippine land-holdings throughout the islands, which voided grants made to Spain and the church by indigenes, but also eliminated communal ancestral holdings.
 What Filipino nationalists regarded as continuing their struggle for independence, the U.S. government considered as insurrection.
 Aguinaldo's forces were driven out of Manila in February 1899 and retreated through Nueva Ecija, Tarlac, and eventually (in October) to Bayombong.
 After a month, though, Republic headquarters left Nueva Vizcaya on its final journey which would end in Palanan, Isabela, (captured by Philippine Scouts recruited from Pampanga) in March 1901.

-Gaddangs made few or none of the principales and none of the Manila oligarchy, but the action in Nueva Vizcaya and Isabela made them proximate to the agonies of the rebellion.
+Few if any of the principales and none of the Manila oligarchy were Gaddangs, but the action in Nueva Vizcaya and Isabela made them proximate to the ultimate agonies of the rebellion.